 Banks operating in the Irish banking market also use intermediaries to distribute financial products.
-There are over 3,000 regulated intermediaries in operation in Ireland and two significant broker networks, PIBA Mortgage Services and The Irish Brokers Association (Source: Central Bank).
+There are over 3,000 regulated intermediaries in operation in Ireland (Source: Central Bank).
 Intermediaries in Ireland are subject to different regulation, depending on the services they offer.
-For example, insurance intermediaries are regulated under the European Communities Insurance Mediation Regulations 2005 while mortgage credit intermediaries are regulated under the EU (Consumer Mortgage Credit Agreements) Regulations 2016 and/or under the Consumer Credit Act 1995 (the "CCA") (Source: Central Bank).
+For example, insurance intermediaries are regulated under the European Union (Insurance Distribution) Regulations 20 while mortgage credit intermediaries are regulated under the EU (Consumer Mortgage Credit Agreements) Regulations 2016 and/or under the Consumer Credit Act 1995 (the "CCA") (Source: Central Bank).